Alexiscomete/dirtybiologistan-wiki-colors-generator/README.md

-# Dirtybiologistan wiki colors generator
+# Dibistan wiki colors generator

-This script aims to generate a big CSS line to put in https://dirtybiologistan.fandom.com/fr/wiki/MediaWiki:Common.css so that the pages have custom accent colors.
+This script aims to generate a big CSS line to put in https://dibistan.fandom.com/fr/wiki/MediaWiki:Common.css so that the pages have custom accent colors.

 ## Usage